Elementary & Early Childhood

 MSE in Elementary Education

-The Master of Science in Education (Elementary Education) program offers courses relevant to educators in early childhood and elementary education.
+The Master of Science in Education (Elementary Education, Curriculum and Instruction) program offers courses relevant to educators in early childhood and elementary education.
 The MSE in Elementary Education is based upon the National Board Standards for the early and middle childhood education areas.
 The UCM graduate with an MSE in Elementary Education will use the knowledge and skills obtained in the program to:

 - Demonstrate a commitment to students and their learning.